TrushtiBZ/Value-Stream-Mapping---Coffee-Beans-Processing/README.md

 ## Overview

-This project focuses on analyzing and improving the operational efficiency of a refining coffee processing by applying Lean Manufacturing principles, specifically Value Stream Mapping (VSM).

-The goal of this analysis was to identify waste, delays, and bottlenecks in the production flow that impact the company’s ability to meet customer demand.
-By mapping the current state of the production process, I evaluated value-added vs non-value-added activities, calculated key performance metrics, and identified improvement opportunities.
+This project demonstrates how Lean manufacturing techniques can be applied to analyze and improve operational efficiency in a production environment.

+I analyzed the end-to-end workflow of a coffee beans processing company, mapping each stage from raw beans processing to final packaging and shipping.
+Using Value Stream Mapping (VSM), I evaluated the flow of materials and information to identify waste, delays, and bottlenecks that were affecting production capacity and the company’s ability to meet customer demand.

+The analysis involved calculating cycle time, setup time, processing time, throughput, takt time, production lead time, and process cycle efficiency across all stages of the manufacturing line.

+Through this analysis, I identified the primary bottleneck in the Hulling process, which significantly limited the overall throughput of the system.
+I also discovered that while the total lead time was 9.5 days, the actual value-adding processing time was only 535 seconds, highlighting a large amount of non-value-added waiting and inventory time in the system.

+Based on these insights, I proposed several Lean improvement opportunities, including balancing process capacity, reducing setup times, and implementing better production flow strategies.

+This project showcases my ability to apply business analysis, process mapping, operational analytics, and Lean methodology to identify inefficiencies and recommend data-driven improvements in a manufacturing environment.

 ## Objectives